RetroPie/mame4all-pi/readme.txt

 NOTE: To type OK when MAME requires it with the joystick, press LEFT and then RIGHT.

-*Pi CONFIGURATION*
+Pi CONFIGURATION

 I highly recommend overclocking your Raspberry Pi to gain maximum performance as MAME is very CPU intensive and overclocking will make most games run at full speed.
+The Pi 2 does not require overclocking.

 Overclocking is supported by the Raspberry Foundation.

 My overclocking settings which work well, (/boot/config.txt)